 Due to the nature of our business, we assess ourselves to have a low risk of modern slavery in our business and supply chains.

-Our supply chains are limited and we procure goods and services from a restricted range of UK and EU based corporate suppliers.
-The only suppliers we use outside of the UK and EU our digital screen suppliers in China.
+Our supply chains are limited due to the size of the operations in each country and the nature of our operations.
+We procure goods and services from a restricted range of Australian, UK and EU based corporate suppliers.
+The only suppliers we use outside of Australia, UK and EU are our digital screen suppliers in China.

-We have introduced a Pre-Qualification Questionnaire which all contractors that need to be completed.
-This includes questions on ESG such as modern slavery.
+We have introduced a Pre-Qualification Questionnaire (PQQ) which all principal contractors for maintenance and installation contracts need to complete before they can be added to Wildstone’s contractor frameworks.
+The Pre-Qualification Questionnaire incorporates questions on modern slavery.

 Wildstone introduced training to raise awareness and ensure that all staff have a basic level of understanding of modern slavery and what to look for in their respective roles.
-For all existing staff, Wildstone rolled out basic training in Q1 in 2024 and that all new staff complete the training as part of their onboarding.
+For all existing staff, Wildstone rolled out basic training in 2024 and a requirement that all new staff complete the training as part of their inductions.
+It is intended to update training for key staff involved in procurement and dealing with our supply chain on an annual basis.

-The due diligence steps undertaken by Wildstone has not identified any indications of modern slavery or forced labour in our supply chain.
+The due diligence steps undertaken by Wildstone did not identify any indications of modern slavery or forced labour in our supply chain.
+Should Wildstone seek to procure screens from other suppliers, we would undertake similar due diligence exercises.

 Wildstone has adopted the following policies relevant to this statement: